saturn597/mosaigraph/README.md

 **Example 5**

-For completeness, let's also try using the `-u` option along with the `-w` option.
-So the mosaic will be constructed using the "slow" method and each "piece" of it will be unique.
+Let's also try using the `-u` option along with the `-w` option.
+So the mosaic will be constructed using the "slow" method *and* each "piece" of it will be unique.

 The command looks like this: